codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 If you set ``innodb_flush_log_at_trx_commit`` dynamically at runtime, its value will be reset the next time the server restarts.
 To make the value persist on restart, set it also in a configuration file.

+.. note:: If you use MySQL 8 or a later version, you can also use ``SET PERSIST`` to ensure the value persists upon restart.

 .. _`ist.recv_addr`: